Regular exposure to secondhand smoke increases the risk of heart disease… (Lawrence K. Ho / Los Angeles…)

 People might not think they're inhaling much smoke, at least not enough to be dangerous, when they're around smokers.
 But, says Stanton Glantz, who directs the Center for Tobacco Control Research and Education at UC San Francisco, "a cigarette is like a little toxic waste dump on fire.
 If you're upwind of it, you don't have much effect.
 But if you happen to be in the plume — or you're congregating around a doorway — you can get quite high levels of exposure."

 Cigarette smoke contains hundreds of chemicals, including benzene, carbon monoxide and nicotine, many of them known carcinogens.
 Fine particulate matter within smoke can carry those chemicals deep into the lungs, Glantz says.

-Here's a closer look at what's known about the safety and effectiveness of bisphosphonates.
+Here's a closer look at the health effects of secondhand smoke.